ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 daily_peak_df.head()
 ```
-We can also vizualize the hours of the day when demand peaks, and save our plot.
+We can also visualize the hours of the day when demand peaks, and save our plot.

 ```python
 import seaborn as sns